Concordium/concordium-desktop-wallet/README.md

 ### Generating verification assets

 Users are encouraged to verify the integrity of a downloaded application binary before installation.
 To support this, we need to generate a **hash** and a **signature** for each binary released.
-This is done through a script located at `scripts/fileDigest.js`.

-The script needs a path to a private key to create the signature.
-This is specified as a parameter when running the script:
+Furthermore, automatic updates also rely on these assets for verification of each update being installed.

+To generate the assets, run:

 ```bash
 yarn generate-verification-assets <path-to-private-key>
 ```

+-   The private key used for this needs to match the public key published for verification, otherwise verification will not succeed.

 By default, the script tries to generate a hash and sig file for all release binaries in `release/`.
 It also tries to verify the signature created with a public key, which is published separately.